Home / OMSAS Application Guide / OMSAS – University of Ottawa

 I am applying as a graduate applicant (master’s and/or PhD)

-If you are a graduate candidate who is registered in (or has recently completed) a master’s or doctoral degree, you are allowed to apply to the MD Program provided you meet the admission requirements, including the prerequisite courses.
+If you are a graduate candidate who is registered in (or has recently completed) a master’s or doctoral degree, you are allowed to apply to the MD Program provided you meet the admission requirements.

 Your application will be assessed on the same basis as all other applications, namely: